MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Setting-up-Update-Synchronizations.md

 author: coreyp-at-msft
 ---
 # Setting up Update Synchronizations

+>Applies To: Windows Server Technical Preview

 During synchronization, a WSUS server downloads updates (update metadata and files) from an update source.
 It also downloads new product classifications and categories, if any.
 When your WSUS server synchronizes for the first time, it will download all of the updates that you specified when you configured synchronization options.
 After the first synchronization, your WSUS server downloads only updates from the update source, as well as revisions in metadata for existing updates, and expirations to updates.

 The first time a WSUS server downloads updates may take a long time.
 If you are setting up multiple WSUS servers, you can speed up the process to a certain extent by downloading all the updates on one WSUS server and then copying the updates to the content directories of the other WSUS servers.

-You can copy content from one WSUS serverâ€™s content directory to another.
+You can copy content from one WSUS server’s content directory to another.
 The location of the content directory is specified when you run the WSUS post installation procedure.
 You can use the wsusutil.exe tool to export update metadata from one WSUS server to a file.
 You can then import that file into other WSUS servers.

 ## Setting up Update Synchronizations
 The **Options** page is the central access point in the WSUS Administration Console for customizing how your WSUS server synchronizes updates.
 You can specify which updates are synchronized automatically, where your server gets updates, connection settings, and the synchronization schedule.
 You can also use the Configuration Wizard from the **Options** page to configure or reconfigure your WSUS server at any time.